realm/realm-java-benchmarks/README.md

  * Using a robust algorithm to eliminate outliers, such as [RANSAC](https://en.wikipedia.org/wiki/RANSAC).
  * Measure multiple times **using the median value** among the measured ones.

-The second option is much easier to implement and takes care of any fluctuation and outlying measurements, so it's the one being used in this suite.
+The second option is much easier to implement and takes care of any fluctuating and outlying measurements, so it's the one being used in this suite.

 It is important to notice that the average is not a good option since it is